Since 2002, when she moved to Durham, Faulkner has organized voter

 Since the fall of 2016, Faulkner has organized against Donald Trump and his policies.

 In September 2016, Faulkner became a plaintiff in a lawsuit against the state of North Carolina for partisan gerrymandering, League of Women Voters of North Carolina, et. al., vs. Rucho.
 She was deposed in March 2017 and attended the United States District Court trial in October 2017.
 On January 9, 2018, the US District Court ruled in favor of the plaintiffs.
+On January 18, the U.S. Supreme Court stayed that ruling.

 In February 2017, Durham for Obama became Durham For Organizing Action, a grassroots volunteer group that works toward social justice by defending democracy and fighting racism, sexism, economic injustice, and all forms of oppression.